-In 2022, as part of President Joseph Biden's Executive Order 14008, pushing Environmental Justice efforts further, added emphasis has been placed on meaningful engagement as well as focusing transportation investments on areas with populations and communities geographically identified as "transportation disadvantaged".
+In 2023, as part of President Joseph Biden's Executive Order 14096 extending and enhancing Environmental Justice efforts, increased emphasis has been placed on meaningful engagement, as well as focusing transportation investments on areas with populations and communities geographically identified as "transportation disadvantaged".
 This has largely been an effort to use census and other demographic data to identify concentrations of EJ populations.
-The Capital Area MPO does this through the identification of "Communities of Concern".
+The Capital Area MPO does this through the identification of "Communities of Concern."